 Fees and Expenses

 California legislation requires the College to charge student enrollment fees.
-Student fees are:
+Student fees for 2023-2024 are:

 - Enrollment fee of $46 per unit for students meeting California residency requirements;